Leantime/leantime/README.md

 * Upload entire directory to your server
 * Point your domain to the "public/" directory
 * Rename config/configuration.sample.php to config/configuration.php
-* Fill in your database credentials (username, password, host, dbname)
+* Fill in your database credentials (username, password, host, dbname) in config/configuration.php
 * Navigate to yourdomain.com/install
 * Follow instructions to install database and set up first user account

 ### Installation (Development) ###

+* Install composer and npm
 * Clone repository to your local server
 * Create MySQL database
 * Run composer to load php dependencies